aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 </ion-content>
 ```

-The page will include two action buttons that will help us test the auth states.

-#### Customize Tab Navigation
+#### Customizing Tabbed Navigation

-Now, you need to add the tab buttons 'Home Page' and 'Todo List' to the tabbed navigation, so we can navigate our custom pages.
+You need to add new tab buttons 'Home Page' and 'Todo List' to the tabbed navigation.
+This will enable users to navigate to our custom pages.

 Replace the content of the page *src/app/tabs/tabs.page.html* with the following markup:
 ```html